sridhar47/Modules/router/README.md

 ---

 You can get parameters by using `:something`, it will be sent as a parameter to the function.
+Also, Router module will save url parameters in Jails `data` hub.

 ## Methods